ZAX ZAX

 Summary

 A successful MVP is not a shoddy product.
 It's a strategically minimal product that allows you to quickly validate a business hypothesis.
-By avoiding these 5 common mistakes, you maximize your chances of creating a product that meets a real market need.
+By avoiding the 5 common mistakes, applying Customer Discovery methodology, tracking AARRR metrics, and choosing the right launch strategy, you maximize your chances of creating a product that meets a real market need.

 Remember: the goal of an MVP is learning, not perfection.
 Every feature you don't build is time saved for iteration.
 Every piece of feedback is gold.
 Stay lean, stay focused, and let user data guide your decisions.
 For more guidance on budgeting your MVP development, check our budget planning guide.